bjeavons/zxcvbn-php/README.md

-Zxcvbn-PHP is a password strength estimator using pattern matching and minimum entropy based on the Javascript zxcvbn project by @lowe.
+Zxcvbn-PHP is a password strength estimator using pattern matching and minimum entropy based on the Javascript zxcvbn project from Dropbos and @lowe https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/.

 ### Acknowledgements
 Thanks to @lowe for the original https://github.com/lowe/zxcvbn